 The Dual Degree programs is ideal for students interested in both a public health career and a career as a health care administrator within the traditional health care settings.
 Examples of job opportunities range from employment in the private sector or government agencies, as well as leadership roles in health care organizations such as hospitals, health insurance companies, clinics, and medical offices, to name a few.

 Public Service Work involving a public entity, such as a local municipality, federal or state agency.
 Some jobs include city planning or service managers.
 You could also work for a non-profit focused on work for the betterment of society.
 According to Payscale.com, the average salary for a city planner is $56, 190 annually.

 Health Services Administration Work involving the health care industry such as health care managers, directors, executives, consultants and analysts.
 You could also work for a non-profit focused on public health.
 According to Payscale.com, the average salary for a health care manager is $82,657 annually.

 Both the public health fields and health care organizations offer enormous job opportunities in addition to extensive professional development.

 Presently, health administration is one the fastest growing sectors of the job market.
 According to the Bureau of Labor Statistics, employment of Medical and Health Services Managers/Administrators is projected to grow 20 percent in the next five years, much faster than the average for all occupations.
 Additionally, as the population of baby-boomers ages, this will increase demand for health care services.

-There is a great deal of opportunity for graduates with the MS, HSA and Public Health (Dual Degree).
+There is a great deal of opportunity for graduates with the MS, Health Services Administration and MS, Public Health (Dual Degree).
 Presently the market is experiencing a significant increase of employment opportunities in the clinical and epidemiological areas.
 Research, public health policy, hospitals, insurers and managed care organizations, health care technology and consulting industries, government, private sector, and others are expanding and increasingly recruiting professionals with training in the healthcare and public health areas.